Fundamental Astronomy I

 Lecture Description

-Fundamental astronomy is concerned with the definition and realization of reference systems in the sky and on Earth, as well as with the determination of their positions (location and orientation), motions, and mutual transformations.
-These reference systems are realized by objects in the sky and on Earth; depending on the choice of objects, they are referred to as fundamental or inertial reference systems.
-In addition to defining reference systems, a central task of fundamental astronomy is the determination of the positions and positional changes (motions) of objects in the sky and on Earth with respect to these systems.When interpreted as events in four-dimensional spacetime, such positions include both the directions of objects relative to the reference system under consideration and their distances with respect to the coordinate origin.
-The lecture Fundamental Astronomy I addresses the theoretical and practical foundations of the realization of reference systems, as well as geodetic and astrometric applications of measuring positions and motions of objects in the sky and on Earth.
-Particular emphasis is placed on the long-term monitoring of the Earth system using methods of fundamental astronomy.
+Fundamental astronomy deals with the definition and realisation of reference systems in the sky and on Earth as well as the determination of their positions (location, orientation), movements and relative transformations.
+These reference systems are recognised by objects in the sky and on Earth.
+Depending on the choice of objects, we speak of fundamental or inertial reference systems.
+In addition to the definition of reference systems, the determination of the positions and attitude changes (movements) of objects in the sky and on Earth in relation to such systems is a central task of fundamental astronomy.
+Understood as events in four-dimensional space-time, these positions include both the directions of objects with respect to the reference system under consideration and their distances with respect to the origin of the coordinates.